loicbertron/psgclub/content/en/event/Ligue-1-Lorient-PSG.md

 awayLogo: /images/teams/PSG.png
 homeTeam: Lorient
 awayTeam: PSG
-location: Union Française de Montréal
+location: Maison France de Montréal
 link: https://facebook.com/psgclubmontreal/events
 ---

-Come and experience the PSG match at the Union Française with the PSG Club Montreal.
+Come and experience the PSG match at the French House with the PSG Club Montreal.

 In addition to the match on the big screen and our bar offer, you will have the chance to win PSG and PSG Club Montreal prizes by participating in the organized games, and you will be able to immerse yourself in the atmosphere of the PSG Club Montreal, singing and supporting PSG with us!